Sunlitspace542/ultrastarfox/README.md

 ## Features

 - SuperFX 2 support and various optimizations
-- lots of free bank space for new models, assets and code
+- Lots of free bank space for new models, assets and code
-- kando was involved so you know it's good
+- Kando was involved so you know it's good

 ## Building